Nsarob/Nsaai/_posts/2022-03-05- the fucking Moloch call.md

  Moloch.

- It’s powerful not because it’s correct – nobody literally thinks an ancient Carthaginian demon causes everything but because thinking of the system as an agent throws into relief the degree to which the system isn’t an agent.Bostrom makes an offhanded reference of the possibility of a dictatorless dystopia, one that every single citizen including the leadership hates but which nevertheless endures unconquered.
+ It’s powerful not because it’s correct – nobody literally thinks an ancient Carthaginian demon causes everything but because thinking of the system as an agent throws into relief the degree to which the system isn’t an agent.
+Bostrom makes an offhanded reference of the possibility of a dictatorless dystopia, one that every single citizen including the leadership hates but which nevertheless endures unconquered.

  It’s easy enough to imagine such a state- Imagine a country with two rules: first, every person must spend eight hours a day giving